turuthivic/todo_app/README.md

 # README

-##So this is just a small project to teach guys how to create an application using the Ruby on Rails Framework.
+## So this is just a small project to teach guys how to create an application using the Ruby on Rails Framework.

-Things you may want to cover:
+Things we will cover:

 * Authentication